 This sauce, on the other hand, was completely different.
-It still tasted deliciously like stereotypical barbecue sauce, but it was so smoky, I could have sworn the chicken tender had come right off the grill and into my mouth.
+It still tasted deliciously like stereotypical barbecue sauce, but it was so smoky that I could have sworn the chicken tender had come right off the grill and into my mouth.

 I usually roll my eyes when I see the word "smoky" on any barbecue sauce label.
 Most of them do not taste smoky at all, even though they promise they do.
 And if they do have smokiness, it's very chemical tasting and gross.
 I usually consider smoky-flavored barbecue sauce to be a bad thing.

 But the KFC barbecue sauce has some kind of special recipe that genuinely makes any piece of meat taste like it's right off the grill.
-I've never been more impressed with a barbecue sauce in my life.
+I've never been more impressed with barbecue sauce in my life.

 Sweet N' Tangy

-I've had different types of sweet & sour sauce in my lifetime, and they always seem to fit into one of two categories.
+I've had different types of sweet & sour sauces in my lifetime, and they always seem to fit into one of two categories.
 There is the bright red kind that's so sweet that it almost tastes like a syrup.
 There's not much sourness at all in it.
 And then there's the orange kind, which seems more authentic.
-You can taste the citrus in it and it has both a sweet and sour kick to it.
+You can taste the citrus in it, and it has both a sweet and sour kick to it.

 This sauce is like the orange kind, which I consider to be of higher quality.